raelgc/ubuntu_xboxdrv/README.md

 This package adds additional configurations over xboxdrv:

 - It cleans broken configurations;
-- Properly configure a daemon;
+- Properly configure a upstart service;
-- Manage xboxdrv daemon on System suspend/resume;
+- Manage xboxdrv service on System suspend/resume;
 - Add support for user options at /etc/default/xboxdrv;
+- Start with support for 4 joysticks;
-- Add a "Joysticks" entry into System Settings panel.
+- Add a "Joysticks" entry into System Settings panel;
+- Display a notification on plug/unplug joystick;

 ## Install